MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 #### 4.4.2.1 University Authorization
 It is assumed that the University will allow students to login to their university account through the Student Calendar Integration Application and continue to pull course, assignment, group, activity and grade information through the authorized account.

+## 4.5 Error Handling

+### 4.5.1 Database Facade Class Commit Errors

+All commits to the database will be wrapped in a transaction.
+If any commit to the database fails during a procedure called in the database facade class, then the entire transaction will be rolled back and an error message will be sent to the U.I.
+Layer.

+### 4.5.2 Invalid Data Errors

+All data entered into the system by the user will be validated to determine if the data type entered matches with expected input
+(ex. a student name field should not contain any numbers).
+If the user attempts to enter invalid data into the system an exception will be thrown and the user will be notified that the data is invalid.

+### 4.5.3 I-Learn Importing Errors

+In the event that a user's credentials do not match up to their log in information for I-Learn, an error will be thrown and the user will be prompted to reenter their credentials or cancel importing their assignments from I-Learn.
+If any error results in the I-Learn
+API as it attempts to import assignment information into the system, the entire import process will be aborted and the user will be notified that an import error occured.
 # 5.0 Data Design

 ## 5.1 Entity Relationship Diagram